 Working Papers

-"Globalization and Structural Transformation: The Role of Tradable Services" (JMP) [Draft]
+"Globalization and Structural Transformation: The Role of Tradable Services" [Draft], Revise and Resubmit, Journal of International Economics

 “FDI and Aggregate Productivity Growth in Chinese Manufacturing Firms” [Draft available upon request]